babin8/Python-and-PowerBI-for-Data-Analysis/README.md

 The conversation can be found at: https://grok.com/share/c2hhcmQtMg%3D%3D_0bbfaadb-cebe-475a-bb29-05366c548dff

+    **Part 3.1: Daily Sales**

     Clustering.ipynb

       Step 1: Initial K-means clustering of the dataset.

       Step 2: Use Elbow method to calculate the optimal number of clusters and visualize the curve.

       Step 3: Create a new header to identify the cluster for each date.

       Step 4: Using the cluster as a feature with the existing feautes, predict the values for both the prediction variables using Linear Regression and Random Forest Regression.
 Calculate their prediction metrics.

 Result: Linear Regression R2 score: 0.2377 and Random Forest R2 score: 0.3726 for predicting the total sales.
 Overall model improvement.